Skara Brae: Neolithic lifestyle

 The site provided the earliest known record of the human flea (Pulex irritans) in Europe.

-The Grooved Ware People who built Skara Brae were primarily pastoralists who raised cattle, pigs and sheep.
-Childe originally believed that the inhabitants did not farm, but excavations in 1972 unearthed seed grains from a midden suggesting that barley was cultivated.
-Fish bones and shells are common in the midden indicating that dwellers ate seafood.
-Limpet shells are standard and may have been fish bait that was kept in stone boxes in the homes.
+The Grooved Ware People who built Skara Brae were primarily pastoralists who raised cattle, pigs, and sheep.
+Childe originally believed that the inhabitants did not farm, but excavations in 1972 unearthed seed grains from a midden, suggesting that barley was cultivated.
+Fish bones and shells are common in the midden, indicating that dwellers ate seafood.
+Limpet shells are common and may have been used as fish bait, kept in stone boxes in the homes.
 The boxes were formed from thin slabs with joints carefully sealed with clay to render them waterproof.

-This pastoral lifestyle is in sharp contrast to some of the more exotic interpretations of the culture of the Skara Brae people.
+This pastoral lifestyle stands in sharp contrast to some of the more exotic interpretations of the Skara Brae people's culture.
 Euan MacKie suggested that Skara Brae might be the home of a privileged theocratic class of wise men who engaged in astronomical and magical ceremonies at nearby Ring of Brodgar and the Standing Stones of Stenness.
 Graham and Anna Ritchie cast doubt on this interpretation noting there is no archaeological evidence for this claim, although a Neolithic "low road" that goes from Skara Brae passes near both these sites and ends at the chambered tomb of Maeshowe.
 Low roads connect Neolithic ceremonial sites throughout Britain.

 View over the settlement, showing covering to house No. 7 and proximity to modern shore line.
 The glass roof has now been replaced by a turf one, as the humidity and heat caused by the glass roof were hindering preservation.